 Most of us only date one person at any one time.
 Sure, we might have eyes for other people while in a relationship, but we refrain from acting on those feelings because, well, that’d be cheating.

 Those in “poly relationships”, as they’re commonly known, tend to view their relationships in equal terms rather than assign labels like “primary” and “secondary”.
-Also, sex may be involved in a poly relationship, but that’s not always the case.
+Also, sex may be involved in a poly relationship but it isn’t always the case.

 Then there’s the practical issue: given that they have to divide their time and attention across more than one partner, how do they build meaningful relationships?